drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 ## Step 3 - Debug Reaction
 In order to view the results of the Continuous Queries you will deploy an instance of the [Debug Reaction](/solution-developer/components/reactions/#debug-reaction).
 The Debug Reaction provides a simple web-based UI that lets you see the current result of a Continuous Query as a table, and to view the query results updating dynamically as the source data changes.

-To define your Debug Reaction, create a file named `hello-world-reaction.yaml` containing the following Kubernetes resource definition.
+The following yaml file contains the necessary Kubernetes resource definitions for the Debug Reaction.

 ```yaml
 apiVersion: v1